 - For this tutorial sample, we cut strips of fabric 1½” wide and sewed them together with a ¼” Seam allowance.
 The fabric Seam lines now provide the exact same markings as the 1″ drawn guide lines in our basic Wave Tuck example above.

 - Using the Seam lines between the two fabrics, pinch and fold the tucks in the same manner as described above.
 There will be a Seam at the peak of each Tuck.
 Pin in place, and Press the edge.
 Sew ½” tucks.

 - When complete, the insert fabric should be hidden in the tucks.

 - Mark and pin the wave tucks.
 Sew in place.

 - When finished, contrasting wave tucks look like this:

-- To keep you thinking of different ways to apply this technique, we decided to see what would happen if we didn’t sew along each tuck fold.
-Instead, we marked and folded tucks as before, then pressed and simply basted them in place along the raw edge rather than sewing a full seam.
+- To keep you thinking of different ways to apply this technique, we decided to see what would happen if we didn’t sew along each Tuck fold (as mentioned above).
+Instead, we marked and folded tucks as before, then pressed and simply basted them in place along the Raw edge rather than sewing a full Seam.

 - Then, we marked lines across the tucks at 2″ intervals and sewed in the opposite direction of the folds on every line.
 We removed the basting, and here’s what we ended up with:

 - Sometimes sewing terminology can be a bit confusing.
 So, we wanted to show you this technique because it has a similar name.
 You can make wave tucks as described above, or you can be completely carefree and make free-form wavy tucks.

 - With this technique, you pin tucks in the fabric in a random wavy pattern.